thevedantjha/Web-Purifier/README.md

 5. Click **Load unpacked**
 6. Select the `build/` folder.

-> Only the contents of `build/` should be uploaded
+> Only the contents in `build/` should be uploaded

 ---